OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/FormatStringProperty/FormatStringProperty.md

 Examples of use include:

 *   concatenate values from several properties to create a string that can be used in a command
 *   assign a literal string to a property, although [`SetProperty`](../SetProperty/SetProperty.md) is more suitable
 *   manipulate strings to create a number and set as a number or `DateTime` property
 *   format an integer's bytes as hex codes, for example for data representations that use hex format

 Formatting occurs as follows:

 *   The data types for input properties control the type of formatting that can be done.
     For example, properties that are floating-point numbers must use the format specifiers for floating-point numbers.
 *   Format specifiers are consistent with the C programming language that have similarly been implemented by Java
 *   A newline character can be inserted using `\n`, although properties with newlines may cause issues if output to a file.
 *   Null input properties will result in blanks in output.

 ## Command Editor ##

+The command is available in the following TSTool menu:

+*   ***Commands / General - Running and Properties***

 The following dialog is used to edit the command and illustrates the command syntax for general parameters.